 What is the Child Care WAGE$® FLORIDA Program?

 The Child Care WAGE$® Florida Program is designed to increase stability and improve child care quality by reducing turnover and encouraging continued education of child care practitioners (teachers, FCCH assistant teachers in centers and family child care homes).
-This program provides education based salary supplements for low to moderate wage earners who work with young children ages birth to five.
+This program provides education based WAGE$ incentives for low to moderate wage earners who work with young children ages birth to five.

 Where Does the Funding Come From?